Table of Contents

 Antidepressant Medications

-Antidepressant medications, such as selective serotonin reuptake inhibitors (SSRIs) like Lexapro, Paxil, Zoloft, or Prozac can help regulate the amount of serotonin in the brain.
+Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs) like Lexapro, Paxil, Zoloft, or Prozac are sometimes prescribed as a type of medication for anxiety to regulate the amount of serotonin in the brain.

 Beta-blockers